Table of Contents

 Pre-employment assessments are just that, an assessment given to a job candidate prior to them being hired.
 They come in all shapes and sizes and they can occur during any step of the hiring process.
 They can be the first step in the hiring process (yes even before the application) or they can be the last step before making an offer.
 However, typically they are used somewhere in the middle.
-Employers use pre-employment assessments to try and ensure the candidates they hire have the very best chance of being successful on the job.
+Employers use pre-employment assessments to try and ensure the candidates they hire have the very best chance of being successful on the job – they are looking for quality.
 As you can imagine, there are a number of different types of assessments that can be used.

 2. What are the different types of pre-employment assessments?

 Pre employment assessments can be categorized into a few different types based on what they are trying to measure.
 At a broad level, all jobs have requirements that fall into 4 basic categories: Academic requirements, Technical skills/requirements, Soft Skills requirements, and person – job/organization fit.
 Within each of these categories there are numerous types of pre employment tests as well.
 Traditionally companies have an easy time measuring the academic and technical skills required for a position, while having a very difficult time measuring soft skills.
 The badging process can be a good way for prospective employees to show off their skill set.

 3. Is there a difference between a pre-employment assessment and a pre-employment test?

 Not really.
 Many companies use the term assessment because the term “test” has negative connotations for a lot of individuals.
 Many people have bad feelings towards “tests” dating back to their education experiences.
 Tests conjure up visions of having to study, pressure, and ill feelings.
 The term assessment has many more different, and softer, connotations.
 Essentially, both terms are defined by collection of data that is used in the employment decision-making process.